 4.5.2.4 Actions at the AS of the invoking UE

-As a network option, for each media stream marked "recvonly" in the SDP answer sent to the invoking UE, the AS of the invoking UE shall lower the bandwidth by setting the "b=AS:" parameter to a small value, e.g. "b=AS:0".
+As a network option, for each audio media stream marked "recvonly" or “inactive” in the SDP answer sent to the invoking UE, the AS of the invoking UE shall lower the bandwidth by setting the "b=AS:" parameter to a small value, e.g. "b=AS:0".
 The "b=RR:" and "b=RS:" parameters shall be set to values large enough to enable continuation of the RTCP flow, e.g. "b=RR:800" and "b=RS:800".

 NOTE 1: A media stream in the SDP answer can be marked as "recvonly" at media description level or/and at session description level (i.e. all the media streams are marked "recvonly").